 - Scan the article quickly to get a sense of its topic and overall shape.

 - Read the article carefully, highlighting important points and taking notes as you read.

-There are some easy tricks you can use to identify the key points as you read:
+There are some tricks you can use to identify the key points as you read:

 Step 2: Break the text down into sections

-To make the text more manageable and understand its sub-points, break it down into smaller parts.
+To make the text more manageable and understand its sub-points, break it down into smaller sections.